wp-plugins/query-wrangler/README.txt

 == Upgrade Notice ==

-1.2beta1 Added Wordpress page overrides for categories and tags, fixed query edit page js bug.
+1.2beta2 Added shortcodes for inserting any query into a post